Southwest Rapid Rewards® Premier Credit Card review

 - This card has a $99 annual fee.

-- Late payments won’t affect your APR but you will be subject to a penalty fee of up to $39 for each late payment.
+- You will be subject to a penalty fee of up to $39 for each late payment, plus a penalty APR of up to 29.99 percent.

-- Balance transfers will be subject to a 5% fee of the amount being transferred, or $5, whichever is greater.
+- Balance transfers will be subject to a 5 percent fee of the amount being transferred, or $5, whichever is greater.

-This card comes with Visa Signature benefits which include auto and travel protections and insurance and hotel discounts and benefits at participating properties.
-It also provides extended warranty protections on qualifying purchases.
+This card comes with Visa Signature benefits which include auto and travel protections, hotel discounts and benefits at participating properties.
+Visa Signature cards also provide a variety of purchase protections, like extended warranty coverage on qualifying purchases.

-Rapid Rewards Credit Card members can also redeem their Rapid Rewards points for hotel stays, rental cars, gift cards, event tickets, merchandise, and other unique experiences.
+Rapid Rewards Credit Card members can also redeem their Rapid Rewards points for international flights with global carriers, hotel stays, rental cars, gift cards, event tickets, merchandise and other unique experiences (redemption value may vary).